BrAmaral/Purple-Team-Resources/Tools References.md

 rdesktop - A tool that we can use to open an RDP session with a workstation given that we have a valid credential

 ## Database Enumeration
-sqlitebrowser - A visual tool used to create, design and edit database files compatible with SQLite
+sqlitebrowser - A visual tool used to create, design and edit database files compatible with SQLite \
+[Mongo Compass](https://www.mongodb.com/try/download/compass) - A visual tool to access mongo databases